erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 my domain reverted back to example.wordpress.com.
 However, you can pay a domain register a small fee to forward traffic to your new domain.
 You can transfer old domain to services like Namecheap or Cloudflare to set up a redirect.
-It's recommended to keep a redirect for at least 1 or 2 years after moving to a new domain to catch any legacy backlinked traffic.
+It's recommended to keep a redirect for at least 1 or 2 years after moving to a new domain to catch any evergreen backlinked traffic.

 **5. Turn off search engine indexing for old blog.**

 One benefit of Wordpress from an SEO perspective is that they have search engine indexing control in the settings panel.
 In the settings, you have the ability to tell search engines whether or not you should index your blog.
-Once I got the hang of Pelican, I reviewed each converted post to fix links, grammar or formatting errors from the conversion.

 .. image:: {static}/images/wordpress-export-tool-options.png
   :alt: export blog from content and media from  wordpress settings

-I slowly moved them over in batches of 2 or 3 posts at a time.
-As I moved the posts to the new blog, I set the old posts to private within the Wordpress CMS.
-I also changed their search engine indexing settings to "Discourage search engines from indexing this site" and  "Prevent third-party sharing for example.wordpress.com".
+Once I got the hang of Pelican, I reviewed each converted post to fix links, grammar or formatting errors from the conversion.
+I slowly moved my converted posts over in batches of 2 or 3 posts at a time.
+As I moved the posts to the new blog, I chose to set the old posts to private within the Wordpress CMS.
+By setting posts to private, they're also still accessible to your Wordpress subscribers by direct url link.
-This allows people who might be searching for my old blog or following legacy links to have a chance to track down the few posts available and hopefully find my new home on the web.
+Setting individual posts to private allows subscribers who are following legacy links to have a chance to find my new home on the web.
+For non-subscribers, the private links will break, however they will still see an error page on your old blog.
+From there, they might see your site tagline or find a few of the posts I reserved exclusively for the legacy blog.

+I also set my old Wordpress site settings to "Discourage search engines from indexing this site" and "Prevent third-party sharing for example.wordpress.com".
+The third party sharing setting prevents Wordpress from using your posts to train their AI models.

 **6. Update old blog with notice of new blog.**